acweathersby/sherpa/src/web/doc/content/docs/get-started/grammar.md

 hello world

 ```
-> Cool huh, you'll notice we are now in the Sherpa "lab".
+> Cool huh, you'll notice we are now in the Radlr "lab".

-> Note: these documents are integrated with Sherpa lab.
+> Note: these documents are integrated with Radlr lab.
 Whenever you see the
 (TODO: Beaker symbol), you can click on it to open the lab to start experimenting
 with the related subject.
 Better yet, you won't lose your place in the docs, since
 lab comes a documents view, which will update to whatever place you were when